AFE-GmdG/wasm-math/README.md

 - **Vector Operations**: Support for basic operations such as addition, subtraction, cross and dot product, squared and normal vector length, normalization and more.
 - **Quaternion Operations**: *TODO*
 - **Matrix Operations**: *TODO*
-- **SIMD WebAssembly**: Handwritten SIMD operations for maximum performance.
-The individual assembly operations are reduced to the absolute minimum to maximize execution speed.
+- **SIMD WebAssembly**: Handwritten SIMD operations ensure maximum performance.
+The assembly code is kept to an absolute minimum to optimize execution speed.
 Comparisons with `Emscripten` and `C` code showed significantly longer code, more frequent read and write accesses, and thus lower performance.
 - **TypeScript**: The library is developed with TypeScript, providing a clean and easy-to-use API as well as type safety.

 ## Intended target platforms